DDoS/GBAiD/README.md

 the same path as the ROM is used, but with the `.gsf` extension instead of whatever the ROM image is using.
 If no save is found matching either the given or default path, then a new save is created using that path.
 Saves are overwritten on exit, unless the `--nosave` argument is used.

+When using multiplayer, the same save file resolution algorithm is used.
+If there are conflicting paths, they are fixed by appending an index.
+It's incremented for each previous player that has a conflicting save file.

 The emulator can almost always auto-detect the save type, but it's not guaranteed to always work.
 If it doesn't work, then you will need to use the following switches to configure the save memory manually.